 7. Listen intently

 Sometimes instead of trying to block out sound, I actively listen intently to every sound I hear and mentally identify it.
 This is another mindfulness technique in which you’re focusing your mind on something in the present.
 So I listen for any sound and mentally repeat what the sound is in my head — creak, bird, clock, car, etc. When you are actively listening for sounds, it’s hard to be distracted with worry or anxiety.
 I’ve found eventually my mind relaxes it’s grip as it grows tired of listening.

-I don’t know for sure whether or not acupressure works in helping me fall asleep, but I’ve read enough about it to believe it can’t hurt.
-And it’s certainly a restful distraction on those sleepless nights.
+I don’t know for sure whether or not acupressure works for improving sleep, but I’ve read enough about it to believe it can’t hurt.
+And it’s certainly a restful distraction that may help you sleep better.
 You can read about the acupressure points for insomnia here, which you can apply to yourself while in bed.

 9. Yawning and stretching

 Induce several exaggerated yawns and stretch your arms and legs as though you are really sleepy.
 This often tricks your brain into a state of drowsiness.
 You’re sending signals to your body and mind that it’s time to sleep.
 Yawning has the effect of waking you up after sleep and helping you relax for a better night of sleep.
 According to sports medicine doctor, fitness guru and long-time radio host Dr. Gabe Mirkin, yawning forces you to breath in deeply.
 “Breathing deeper and faster brings in more oxygen which refreshes you for a few seconds, but it also causes you to blow off way too much carbon dioxide from your bloodstream, which makes you feel dizzy and more tired.
 So yawning also can help put you to sleep, which is the most effective treatment for tiredness and after you nap, you can wake up feeling refreshed,” says Mirkin.